Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 What to bring to Itacaré

-Now that you already know how where to stay, how to get there, what to do in Itacaré and how to contribute to the sustainable development from the city, is time to it’s time to pack!
+Now that you already know where to stay, how to get there, what to do in Itacaré and how to contribute to the sustainable development of the city, it’s time to pack!

 I particularly didn’t imagine I would do so much hiking in Itacaré, so I highly recommend that you take hiking clothes and gear on this trip.
 Here’s what to bring to Itacaré:

 - light, comfortable clothes, preferably with sun protection;

 - sunblock and repellent (preferably the most natural ones, thus protecting your health and that of nature);